Using MSW to mock GraphQL endpoints locally

 3. Reset Client Caches: Clear Apollo/Relay caches in afterEach hooks to guarantee state isolation between tests.

-4. Serialize Stateful Mutations: Configure your test runner to execute suites sequentially when testing GraphQL mutations that alter shared mock state.
+4. Serialize Stateful Mutations: When testing GraphQL mutations that alter shared mock state, run those suites sequentially (--pool=forks --singleFork or --sequence.concurrent=false in Vitest).

 afterEach(() => {